zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ```

 The campaign record is not a score sheet.
 It preserves continuity so the fiction can remain coherent.

+Prune it between sessions.
+Keep only entries that constrain current choices, create current danger, or open current questions.
+An entry that describes something fully resolved and without ongoing consequence has become dead overhead.
+Remove it or move it to a separate archive if you want to preserve it as history.

 ### 24. Optional oracle for solo or low-referee play